JaSt17/STARGEN/README.md

     - **Distance lines**: Display underlying distance lines for a detailed view.
     - **Default map window**: Set standard coordinates and zoom level for specific areas of interest.

-Now, you can explore genetic distances over time using TMGB.
+Now, you can explore genetic distances over time using the interactive folium map from TMGB.

 ## Repository Structure